 “The roofing is supported by a large, metallic space truss.
 The truss consists of metal double angles and plates connected at joints with both rivets and bolts.
 There are no significant signs of corrosion or deflections in the steel members or connections.”

-“Overall, the building has several structural concerns that should be addressed.
-The holes to the building's siding and roofing should be repaired immediately to prevent any further water damage to the structure.
-If these immediate repairs are made to the building, the building could remain vacant without any further repairs for the next 5-10 years”
+"Overall, the building has several structural concerns that should be addressed.
+The holes in the building's siding and roofing allowing animals inside and allowing water damage should be repaired immediately.
+If these immediate repairs are made to the building, the building could remain vacant without any further repairs for the next 5-10 years."

 Click here to read the full Fehr Graham Structural Audit: https://freeportparkdistrict.org/wp-content/uploads/2018/02/Oakdale-Auditorium-Structural-Audit.pdf